BOSUN Sells All 70K GeneDx Holdings Corp. Shares—Should Investors Follow Suit?

 Company Snapshot

+- The company's proprietary interpretation platform is fueled by GeneDx Infinity, the largest rare disease dataset, which is made up of nearly one million clinical exome and genome tests and over seven million phenotypic datapoints.

-- The company generates revenue by providing science-driven analytics and health insights to healthcare providers, payers, and research institutions, focusing on individualized health trajectories and medical decision support.
+- Generates revenue by providing science-driven analytics and health insights to healthcare providers, payers, and research institutions, focusing on individualized health trajectories and medical decision support.

 - Primary customers include healthcare systems, clinicians, payers, and research organizations seeking advanced genomic and clinical data solutions.